fromdeno/deno2node/README.md

 }
 ```

-You can also run it directly:
+Instead of adding a script, you can also run it directly:

 ```sh
 npx deno2node <tsConfigFilePath>